Dangerous weather can include:

 - A warning means severe weather has actually been observed and is imminent.
 Seek Shelter/Stay in Place immediately.

-Tornado warnings are issued by the National Weather Service when a tornado is approaching the area.
-The campus community will be notified using the following methods:
+The National Weather Service will issue weather warnings, for example, when a tornado is approaching the area.
+The campus community will be notified of the warning using the following methods:

-- The Outside Warning System will sound a tone and a voice warning that a tornado is approaching and people should take shelter immediately.
+- The Outside Warning System will sound a tone and a voice warning severe weather or a tornado is approaching and people should take shelter immediately.

 - A DU Alert message will be sent to those who signed up for that service.